resilient-tech/india-compliance-docs/pages/docs/getting-started/introduction.md

 - End-to-end GST e-Waybill management
 - Automated GST e-Invoice generation and cancellation
+- Advanced purchase reconciliation based on GSTR-2B and GSTR-2A
 - Autofill Party and Address details by entering their GSTIN
 - Configurable features based on business needs
 - Powerful validations to ensure correct compliance